jack0son/woke-dapp/README.md

 ..+ Netlify: `deploy-netlify`
 ..+ GCloud: `deploy-gcloud`

+Deployment branches must always be downstream of develop.

 ## App Services
 ### Netlify
 Because of the more limited build options available on netlify, it was simplest